 Living in Massachusetts I hear about the small towns in the Berkshires a good amount.
 Whether it’s for hiking in the summer or for skiing in the winter, someone I know is always heading to the Berkshires.

 So, what all is there to do in the Berkshires and where should you stay?
-To answer these questions, I’ve teamed up with Hotels.com to find the best stuff these towns in the Berkshires have to offer.
+Read on to learn the best stuff these towns in the Berkshires have to offer.

 Where to stay in the Berkshires